GortTechnology/KlaatuServiceDebugger/README.md

-# Klaatu Service Debugger
+# Klaatu Windows Service Debugger
 A debugging shim for developing, manual testing, and debugging Windows Services.

-How to use the Service Debugger.
+## How to use the Service Debugger.

 The service debugger should be used in DEBUG mode only.
 When properly configured, hitting F5 in Visual Studio will launch a simple windows application with a list of available services...

 <p align="center">